 Have you always heard about Geisha coffee but were never sure what it was and why it was so expensive?
 Have you always wanted to try a cup but your unsure if it was worth the price?
 Well, be sure to keep reading, and you can get a better idea about what takes to grow and harvest Geisha coffee beans and what is the best way to try a (small) bag or cup

-Geisha coffee, also called Gesha, is one if not the most exclusive coffee in the world.
+Geisha coffee, also called Gesha, is one of the most exclusive coffees in the world.
 It originally came from Ethiopia and now the most well known comes from a specific region in Panama.
-Ir is well known for its incredibly distinct flavor and high price.
+It is well known for its incredibly distinct flavor and high price.

 Geisha coffee is pretty hard to get your hands on, as cafes and coffee shops around the world have to bid just for a chance to sell this luxurious concoction.

 If you ever find yourself in Panama, you can get a cup of Geisha for around $9, which is more expensive than your regular Starbucks brew, but that’s nothing compared to how much a cup sells for around the world.
 Getting a cup in New York will cost you around $18, and if you try to get one in Dubai you’ll have to pay around $68 for a single cup.